qwindelzorf/game-and-watch-retro-go-sd/README.md

 ### Shell Replacement
    For people who do not want to cut their original shell, Aradia (on Discord) has designed a replacement back shell with SD card access.
-   The 3D printable file can be downloaded [here](https://github.com/sylverb/game-and-watch-retro-go-sd/raw/refs/heads/main/assets/GnW_Zelda_back_shell.stl).
+   Note that this shell is designed for the GnW_SD_v2.zip version of the flex cable (the one provided earlier on this page) The 3D printable file can be downloaded [here](https://github.com/sylverb/game-and-watch-retro-go-sd/raw/refs/heads/main/assets/GnW_Zelda_back_shell.stl).

 ### Retro-Go-SD Update Steps